• SPAN

 Science-Based Evidence Is Key

-Minnesota State Senator – and ISRI Member - Jeremy Miller (R-Winona) offered the resolution to bring attention to the debate and the reports alleging a connection to cancer in young athletes.
+Minnesota State Senator – and ReMA Member - Jeremy Miller (R-Winona) offered the resolution to bring attention to the debate and the reports alleging a connection to cancer in young athletes.
 Supported by ISRI, Senator Miller presented his resolution before the CSG Energy and Environment Committee with remarks highlighting that

 • More than 90 peer-reviewed scientific studies demonstrating there is no increased health risk to athletes playing on artificial turf, and